 Take That, Scrappy!: Considering Skye's the biggest Base Breaker among the new team, May giving her a dressing down over coming to her about her search for her parents in the middle of an operation in "The Bridge" could count as this for those who don't like the character.
 However, as noted on Ian Quinn's entry under Moral Event Horizon, it would seem even Skye's haters have standards.

 In "The Bridge," Ward is required to take up a sniper position to oversee a prisoner exchange.
 He promptly picks a spot where the exchange is completely obscured from his view, thereby rendering him absolutely useless in the event the exchange goes south.
+The reveal that he's a Hydra agent, and that Centipede is a Hydra project, makes this more understandable.

 In "Yes Men," Ward has a gunnote A Night-Night Gun, which, as a scene earlier in the same episode points out, means the agents are free to shoot on sight without bothering to confirm if the target is friend or foe, since they're completely nonlethal pointed at a woman he knows can take over men's minds by speaking and making physical contact.
 Naturally, he then allows her to speak and come up and touch him.
 Cue Ward's completely avoidable enslavement.